-My current job title is Academic Director: Employability and Skills at the University of Warwick.
-I lead on graduate employability issues across the university to enable graduates to gain the best opportunities to find their place in the world.
-This means I spend my working day focussed on what the modern workplace demands of people early in their careers.
+I am Professor of Organizational Psychology at the University of Warwick where my primary role is to lead on student employability issues across the university.
+My aim is to enable our students to gain the best opportunities at university so they can find their place in the world when they graduate.
+This means I spend my working day focussed on what the modern workplace demands of people early in their careers and how best to prepare them for it.
 I also work with alumni on a longer term picture of careers to understand how work is changing.

-Previously I was head of the Organizational Psychology Department at Birkbeck, University of London.
-For many years I have taught leadership, crisis decision making and organisational behaviour and was Programme Director of the joint Birkbeck – Royal College of Physicians MSc Medical Leadership.
-I was previously Head of the Executive Education function at Aston Business School where I led the delivery of large programmes.
-Formerly I had careers in business (Sales Director) and the British Army.
+For many years I have taught leadership, crisis decision making and organisational behaviour and was Programme Director of the MSc Medical Leadership at the Royal College of Physicians.
+I was previously head of the Organizational Psychology Department at Birkbeck, University of London and before that Head of the Executive Education function at Aston Business School where I led the delivery of large programmes.
+I had early careers in business (Sales Director) and the British Army (NCO).

 PhD Industrial Psychology, University of Aberdeen

-Academy of Social Sciences – elected as Fellow, March 2017 (FAcSS)
+Academy of Social Sciences – elected as Fellow (FAcSS)

 Chartered Institute of Personnel and Development – Academic Fellow (FCIPD)